labiybafakh/labiybafakh.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: CV_Muhammad-Labiyb-Afakh.pdf
-# description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: This is the detail of my curriculum vitae.
+A PDF version can be downloaded by clicking the PDF icon.
 toc:
   sidebar: left
 ---